Table of Contents

 Although many would like to make dust collection sound as complex as rocket science, it is not.
 Traditional dust collection also known as "chip collection" improves shop safety and reduces risks by collecting chips and dust as they get made instead of having to later sweep up these debris with a broom.
 Chip collection keeps our tools, work surfaces and floors clear of wood dust, shavings, curls and chips to help us avoid fires, slipping, and help us better see our work.
 A buildup of dust and chips increases many risks which are discussed in more detail on the Medical Risks page.
 Fire and explosion risks are why commercial shops subject to building and fire marshal inspections must either use equipment that is certified as both fire and explosion proof or must put their dust collectors and cyclones outside behind a fire and explosion proof barrier.
 Cost for certified equipment is far too high for most, so almost all large facilities put and vent their dust collection equipment outside.
 Most small shop owners and woodworking hobbyists don't realize it, but if you have a dust collector or cyclone inside your shop, home or garage it can cause you to fail building and insurance inspections, plus some insurance policies will not pay if you have a woodworking triggered fire.
-Some areas have required traditional dust collection since the 1920s and almost all areas have required good traditional dust collection since the 1960s, so what is required to get good traditional dust collection is very well understood and documented.
+Traditional dust collection has been required in some areas since the 1920s and in almost all areas since the 1960s, so what is required to get good traditional dust collection is very well understood and documented.
 Many small shop tools have blades, bits, cutters, sandpaper and internal blowers that generate dust filled air streams that move faster than one hundred miles an hour.
 Most dust collection systems only move air at around forty miles an hour.
-To keep the dust from being blown all over, good chip collection requires really good hoods that contain, direct and capture the fast moving dust filled air streams.
+To keep the dust from being blown all over, good chip collection requires really good hoods that contain, direct and capture the fast moving dust filled air streams and ample airflow to pull in these dust filled air streams.

 - Injury Risks

 Keeping our floors, tools and work surfaces clear while we work is important for good shop safety.
 Slipping or running into a hidden moving blade, bit, cutter, or sanding surface is dangerous.
-You should implement good "chip collection" which means installing a dust collection system that moves enough air to keep our floors, tools and work surfaces clear as we work.
+You should implement good "chip collection" which means installing a dust collection system with ample hoods and enough air flow to keep our floors, tools and work surfaces clear as we work.

 - Fire Risks